EZO

-EZO is the American self-titled debut album from the Japanese metal band Ezo.
-It was released in 1987 on Geffen Records and co-produced by Gene Simmons of KISS fame.
-Songwriters from the Kiss' entourage, such as Adam Mitchell and Jaime St. James, contributed heavily to the songs of the album.
+EZO is the American debut album of the Japanese metal band Ezo.
+It was released in 1987 on Geffen Records and co-produced by Gene Simmons of KISS.
+Songwriters from the KISS entourage, such as Adam Mitchell and Jaime St. James, contributed heavily to the album's songs.
 Jody Gray, co-writer of the song "Destroyer", co-wrote and co-produced the band's second album, Fire Fire.